 - Amatérská Cave - South Moravia.
 Longest cave in the country, 40,070 m long and up to 497 m deep.
 Contains two underground rivers.

 - Hranice Abyss (Hranicka Propast) - Olomouc.
 Deepest known underwater cave in the world.
 Total known depth of this cave is 473.5 m, known depth of the cave lake - 404 m.
-It is expected that it is much deeper - up to 800 m deep.
-Cave roof above it has collapsed.
+It is expected that it is much deeper - up to 1200 m deep.

 - Macocha Gorge - South Moravia.
 Impressive sinkhole, 137.8 m deep.
 It is part of Punkva Cave and Punkva river flows through the sinkhole.